callahanchris/china-map/README.md

 * Visit `localhost:3000` to view the map

-* Mouse over a province to see more information about it!
+* Mouse over a region to see more information about it!